murraycadzow/2021-obss-day3/_episodes/04-popgen.md

 ## Introduction

-In this exercise, we'll think a tiny bit about filtering the data before applying two straightforward populatio genetics structure analyses.
+In this exercise, we'll think a about filtering the variants before applying two performing two population genetics structure analyses.
 We'll visualise our data using a Principal Component Analysis (PCA), and using the software [Structure](https://web.stanford.edu/group/pritchardlab/structure.html).

 ## Part 1: Data filtering
 ### Getting the data